Urigo/graphql-modules/docs/introduction/dependency-injection.md

 ### Value

-Value providers are an easy way to pass an existing instance of `class` or any other value that you wish to make available to `@inject`.
+Value providers are an easy way to pass an existing instance of `class` or any other value that you wish to make available to `@Inject`.

 You can use any value, and attach it to a dependency injection token.